Ferdinand99/Sylo---Simple-multifunctional-Discord-Bot/README.md

-# ⚙️ Multi-Functional Discord Bot
+# ⚙️ SYLO - A Multi-Functional Discord Bot

 > A modern, modular Discord bot built with `discord.js`, offering moderation, ticketing, reaction roles, sticky messages, and utility commands — all in one streamlined package.